gmac/sass-thematic/README.md

 * **`cwd`**: Path of the directory to resolve `file`, `varsFile`, `themeFile`,  and `includePaths` references from.
 Uses `process.cwd()` by default.

 * **`disableTreeRemoval`**: Disables the removal of tree nodes.
-Useful when compiling full-source CSS templates.
+Useful when compiling full-source templates.

 * **`disableVarsRemoval`**: Disables the removal of theme variable stylesheet imports.
-Use the Sass `!default` flag when leaving theme variables in the source tree.
+Be sure to use the Sass `!default` flag when leaving theme variables in the source tree.

 * **`templateOpen`**: The opening token for template interpolation fields.
 Uses ERB-style `<%=` by default.